brown-band/website/README.md

 ### Adding Buttons

-First, save a lossless copy of the button image for posterity (do **not** convert this back from the `.jpg`, instead make sure you get a `.png` or vector graphic file from the corsec)
+First, save a lossless copy of the button image to the [`brown-band/buttons`](https://github.com/brown-band/buttons) repository (do **not** convert this back from a `.jpg`, instead make sure you get a `.png` or vector graphic file from the corsec):

-1. In the `band-media` repository, create a new folder inside `buttons` with the current year, i.e. `2031-2032`
+1. In the `buttons` repository, create a new folder inside `buttons` with the current year if it doesn’t already exist, i.e. `2031-2032`
 2. Add `.png` (or `.svg` or any other lossless/vector format) files for each button to that folder, with lowercased names.
 Replace spaces in the name with dashes.

-Next, back in this repo:

-1. Create a new folder inside `buttons` with the current year, i.e. `2031-2032`
+Next, back in this repo, create a new file inside the `buttons` folder with the current year and the `.yml` extension, i.e. `2031-2032.yml`:
-2. Convert the button images from above to `.jpg` and add them to the new folder, with the same naming convention as the `.png` files above.
-   - I (Jed) used 80% quality for my conversions, but feel free to pick an appropriate value!
-   - This is done because JPEGs are significantly (~90%) smaller than the original PNGs.
-Git is annoying to use with huge files, so I leave that issue for the (hopefully less-frequently-updated) media repo.
-Feel free to swap out the JPEGs for whatever fancy new format the people from your time have cooked up!
-Just make sure you encode from the original PNGs rather than re-encoding the JPEGs.
-3. Create a `labels.yml` file inside that folder.

 - Use the following format for each line: <code>_College Name (with proper spaces and capitalization)_: _Description on Button_</code>
 - For the description, include any text on the button.
 For graphic elements (such as images), enclose a brief description of the graphic in braces (`{}`).
 If the description starts with a brace or a quote, make sure you wrap it in double quotes so YAML handles it properly.
 - Look at old buttons for examples of how to write the description!

+You might need to remove the `.cache` folder to tell Eleventy to re-download the list of buttons from the `buttons` repository.

 That’s it!
 The build script will automatically pick up the new buttons and add them to the buttons page.